moby/moby/docs/man/docker.1.md

 Specifies a custom block storage device to use for the thin pool.

-If using a block device for device mapper storage, it is best to use `lvm2` to create and manage the thin-pool volume.
+If using a block device for device mapper storage, it is best to use `lvm` to create and manage the thin-pool volume.
 This volume is then handed to Docker to create snapshot volumes needed for images and containers.

 Managing the thin-pool outside of Docker makes for the most feature-rich method of having Docker utilize device mapper thin provisioning as the backing storage for Docker's containers.
-The highlights of the lvm2-based thin-pool management feature include: automatic or interactive thin-pool resize support, dynamically changing thin-pool features, automatic thinp metadata checking when lvm2 activates the thin-pool, etc.
+The highlights of the LVM-based thin-pool management feature include: automatic or interactive thin-pool resize support, dynamically changing thin-pool features, automatic thinp metadata checking when lvm activates the thin-pool, etc.

-Example use: ``docker -d --storage-opt dm.thinpooldev=/dev/mapper/thin-pool``
+Example use: `docker -d --storage-opt dm.thinpooldev=/dev/mapper/thin-pool`

 #### dm.basesize